 - Wood for Whittling.
 Craft Beautiful and Unique Spoons: Creating beautiful and unique spoons with the blanks is now easier, allowing you to unleash your creativity and make each spoon a work of art.

-- 【SPOON BLANKS FOR CARVING】With these wood blanks, you can unleash your creativity and craft unique and beautiful spoons that showcase the natural beauty of the wood.
+- SPOON BLANKS FOR CARVING: Using these wood carving blanks, you can unleash your creativity and create unique and beautiful spoons that showcase the natural beauty of the wood.

 - Spoon Blank Workpiece: with unfinished wood pieces you’ll carve amazing spoons that are pleasant to use anytime.
 Good for both beginners and professional carvers.